krallin/replmon/README.md

     $ replmon

+Replmon is meant to integrate with tools such as monit.
+See `./examples`.

 Output
 ======

-`replmon` will periodically check your MySQL replication status.
+Replmon will periodically check your MySQL replication status.
 Each time a check succeeds, Replmon will `touch` the `/var/replmon.status` file, so you can monitor changes to this file to know your status.

+The check interval is by default 10 seconds.